You have no items in your shopping cart.

 I am trying out dried apricots as a mid morning or mid afternoon snack and a couple each time is enough to double my prior daily fruit intake.
 The good news, as I discovered recently, is that freeze dried fruit retain most of their antioxidants and other nutrients.
 And a scoop of fruit powder high in superfoods in your glass of water is really helpful.

-An idea I got from the USDA’s My Pyramid website is to add fruit to entrees and side dishes.
+An idea I got from the USDA’s My Plate website is to add fruit to entrees and side dishes.
 For example: adding crushed pineapple to coleslaw, or mandarin oranges or grapes to a salad, as well as making a Waldorf salad, with apples, celery, walnuts, and dressing.

 I like the idea of taking it a step further to create meat dishes that incorporate fruit, such as chicken with apricots or mango chutney, or put pineapple or peaches to grill with kabobs.
 I’ve also been known add pomegranate juice to a meat stew (its slightly tangy and gives some depth in terms of color and taste).
 And, of course, there’s always fruit pie.